CubicERP/cubicerp/doc/setup/enterprise.rst

   .. image:: enterprise/windows_setup.png
    :class: img-responsive

-* Using a command window, update your Odoo Database using this command (from the Odoo installation path, in the server subfolder)
+* Using a command window, update  your CubicERP Database using this command (from the Odoo installation path, in the server subfolder)

   .. code-block:: console